Semantics

 and3em

-font-size on small and large screens; and - the columns stack on small screens.
+font-size on small and large screens respectively - the columns stack on small screens.
 Note that column is now a misleading class name.

 <div class="grid clearfix">